ZinkyTinky/DealershipApp/README.md

     ionic serve

-  Your frontend will be available at http://localhost:8100 or the port given in the console
+  The frontend will be available at http://localhost:8100 or the port given in the console